Battle of Ban Me Thuot: Closing in

 On March 3, 1975, Campaign 275 began.
 The 95A Regiment was the first unit to go into action when they destroyed one South Vietnamese Regional Force battalion and successfully secured a 20-kilometre stretch of Highway 19 connecting Ayun with Pleibon and Phu Yen.
 Later, elements of the PAVN 3rd Division secured a section of Highway 19 at Thuong An that connected with Bridge no.13 at Dong An Khe, killing a claimed 300 ARVN soldiers.
 On the night of March 5, the PAVN 25th Regiment ambushed an ARVN convoy at Chi Cuc and cut off Highway 21 west of Ban Me Thuot.
-To keep all the main roads open, Phú sent reinforcements to defend a section of Highway 19 at the eastern side of Peiku and ordered the ARVN 45th Infantry Regiment to march back from Thuan Man to defend Route 14 at southern Pleiku.
+To keep all the main roads open, Phú sent reinforcements to defend a section of Highway 19 at the eastern side of Pleiku and ordered the ARVN 45th Infantry Regiment to march back from Thuan Man to defend Route 14 at southern Pleiku.
 The ARVN 53rd Infantry Regiment, under the command of Colonel Vũ Thế Quang, was redeployed from Quảng Đức Province to defend Ban Me Thuot.
 By March 8, the PAVN had completely isolated II CTZ from the rest of the country.
 Route 7, which had not been used for a long time due to neglect, was the only road still open.